kalekundert/exmemo/README.rst

 Then run the following command to symlink to some data::

-   $ exmemo data link <slug>
+   $ exmemo data link <substr>

-Again, you specify which file you're interested in using a slug.
+Again, you can specify which file you're interested in using just a substring.
 Exmemo will search the ``data/`` directory looking for matching files, and will ask you if there's any ambiguity.
 You can include images in your restructured text files using the ``.. figure::`` directive, and any other type of data can be included using the ``:download:`` role.

 Why initially copy the data into the ``data/`` directory, just to symlink it into an experiment subdirectory later?
 There are a couple reasons.
 First,